shaysugg/Notes/Git/Undoing Strategies.md

 * ==not good for public branches== since it would change the history.
 * Unstaged changes are going to be **==removed==** also.
 * It's good to create a backup branch and then do the git reset hard
 * git reset also available with --soft option.
-In that case it will remove the **commits** but will keep the **changes** as uncommitted files. you have the options to commit the changes in a different format or discard them.
-It's still not safe to be used with public branches though.
+In that case it will remove the **commits** but will keep the **changes** as uncommitted files. you have the options to commit the changes in a different format or discard them. ==It's still not safe to be used with public branches though.==
 ## 4. Reset
 `git reset` use for undo **staging changes**. *ie undo whatever staged by `git add`* *`git restore --staged` may be a more nicer equivalent*